 Children often complain of joint or leg pains.
-Usually, these are muscular “growing pains” that go away on their own.
-However, joint pain can sometimes indicate something more serious, such as juvenile idiopathic arthritis.
+Usually, these are muscular growing pains that go away.
+However, joint pain can suggest something more serious, such as juvenile idiopathic arthritis.

 Other possible causes of joint pain include: